vespa-engine/documentation/en/performance/practical-search-performance-guide.md

 </pre>
 </div>

-The search returned 1352 documents, that is because the popularity seem to be capped at max 100 elements, so there are many documents with the same popularity.
-The hitLimit only specifies the lower bound, the search might return more.
+The search returned 1352 documents, that is because the popularity is capped at 100 and several tracks share the same unique value.
+The `hitLimit` annotation for the `range` operator only specifies the lower bound, the search might return more, like in this case.
 Let us double check how many documents have the popularity equal to 100:

 <div class="pre-parent">
   <button class="d-icon d-duplicate pre-copy-button" onclick="copyPreContent(this)"></button>